esba1ley/golfball/docs/_build/html/_sources/developers.rst.txt

    1. The *environment* image is used to build the environment once and speed up repeated building of the application image as Python code changes are made.
-   It is also the image used by the Jenkins CI/CD workflow to automatically test the golfball code when changes are made in JPL GitHub Enterprise.
+   It is also the image used by the Jenkins CI/CD workflow to automatically test the golfball code when changes are made in GitHub.

    2. The *application* image is the environment image with golfball installed in it.
 This is the portable "batteries included" application that can be